Topic

 Another strand of our work involves briefing education and integration professionals and bringing the different stakeholders together.
 The goal of these efforts is to ensure that well- qualified refugees receive the advice and support they need to embark on a course of study.
 Last but not least, we also lobby policymakers at the national, cantonal and university level to ensure that equal access to higher education extends to refugees too.

 Are you a refugee in Switzerland, interested in studying in Switzerland?
 Or do you want to have your degree recognised?
-Are you helping and supporting refugees and are in need of information about studying in Switzerland?
-Do you want to start a project supporting highly qualified refugees?

 Contact us.
 Pespectives – Studies will support you with its knowledge and network.

-Project Team Perspectives – Studies Swiss Student Union: Sabine Zurschmitten, Nora Burla and Simone Keller, perspektiven-studium[at]vss-unes.ch
+Project Team Perspectives – Studies Swiss Student Union: Sabine Zurschmitten, Nora Burla and Simone Keller, perspektiven-studium[at]vss-unes.ch,

-A current insight:
+A current insight

 Kompass UniBE – Eine neue Praxis der „Integration“? | bsz bärner studizytig | 12.
 März 2023